Krakenos/Grimoire/README.md

 python run.py
 ```

-Grimoire API starts by default on port 5005, and you interact with it pretty much the same way as you would with your main api (using the same endpoints, you can also view available endpoints at `http://127.0.0.1/docs`).
-The only change that is required is including additional field in json called `Grimoire` that includes id of the current chat, example json for Aphrodite:
+Grimoire API starts by default on port 5005, and you interact with it pretty much the same way as you would with your main api (using the same endpoints, you can also view available endpoints at http://127.0.0.1:5005/docs).
+The only change that is required is including additional field in json called `Grimoire` that includes id of the current chat, example json for generic OAI endpoints:

 ```json
 {